jwmojwmojwmojwmo/UBC-Calendar-App/README.md

 ## The UBC Weekly Calendar

+Made for a UBC CPSC class.

-This application will allow the user to upload their list of courses provided by Workday, and will auto-generate a weekly calendar, showing class times for each day, as well as a map that visualises where each class is.
-It is also able to detect classes that may be too close together in time, and give a warning.
-The user can also add extracurriculars, and the calendar will display this too.
+This application will allow the user to upload their list of courses provided by Workday, and will auto-generate a weekly calendar, showing class times for each day.
+The user can also add extracurriculars or other blocks of time as they wish, and the calendar will display this too.

 Any UBC student who wants a fast and easy to use calendar for their classes each day can use this program.

 This project is of interest to me as I have found that using Workday to find classes each day is extremely painful, and I was making a calendar for my first year manually.
 This way, I can automate the process for the rest of my time here.
 It also does not require internet except for the initial download from Workday, which will be helpful if I do not have connection as I walk across campus.

+Note: this program does not differentiate between classes in different terms, and cannot parse a class that occurs at different times and different days (ex.
+A class called CPSC200 at Tuesday 9-10 and Thursday 10-12 will not work, but if it was Tuesday and Thursday, both at 10-12, it will).
+This is due to the limitations of the Workday generated CSV file that I could not have been aware of until September 2025, and this project ended in May 2025.
+In the future, this may be fixed, but any new updates to Workday's CSV generation will break the program again.

 User Stories:
 - As a user, I want to see exactly what classes I have each day.